-Paleo Perfect Burger
+Paleo Perfect Bun-less Burger (Keto, Whole30)

 ‘Tis the season, burger season.
 Summer if officially here.
 Summer solstice was June 20th, my birthday, along with a full moon (aaauuuuu!!).
 I’m pumped for a great one!

-This is my go- to ground beef mix and burger instructions.
-But before we get there, lets talk toppings.
+This is my go-to ground beef mix and burger instructions.
+But before we get there, let’s talk toppings.

 Bacon/Prosciutto: oven roasted to crispy perfection, arrange on a sheet pan and place in the oven, then set to 350F.
 After it’s done pre-heating, check on it, close the oven, it will need another 5-8 minutes.

 Fried Egg: I’m a fan of the crispy fried egg.
 Use a small skillet, 6″ or less.
 Heat 1 tbsp cooking fat in it.
-Crack the egg right in to the hot skillet.
+Crack the egg right into the hot skillet.
 Season with salt, pepper and herbs.
 Cook on high until the whites are no longer translucent.
 If the edges look crispy but there are still a lot of white jiggly parts, lower heat and partially cover with lid until they’re cooked.
 You can use the ring of a mason jar lid or cookie cutter to trim your egg whites, for perfect burger size toppers!

 Thinly sliced onion.
 Pickles.
 Avocado.

 Ok, now let’s grill some beef.
-Did you know, my daddy’s a butcher.
+Did you know, my daddy’s a butcher?
 True story.
 His whole family.
 They have butcher shops.
 Not that it gives me any credentials… but I can grill.

 - 2 lbs pastured ground beef